Tackling the Non-IID Issue in Heterogeneous Federated Learning by Gradient Harmonization: Experiments

 \subsection{Implementation Details}

-We reproduce four competitive FL baselines, including FedAvg \citep{FedAvg}, FedProx \citep{FedProx}, FedNova \citep{FedNova}, and the state-of-the-art FedDecorr \citep{FedDECORR}, based on the code implementation from \cite{FedDECORR}.
-Noteworthy, FedProx and FedDecorr address the non-IID issue in the local training step, while FedNova and the proposed FedGH tackle it during the server aggregation step.
-To achieve optimal performance, we set $\mu$ and $\beta$ to 0.1 in FedProx and FedDecorr, respectively.
+We reproduce four competitive FL baselines, including FedAvg \cite{FedAvg}, FedProx \cite{FedProx}, FedNova \cite{FedNova}, and the state-of-the-art FedDecorr \cite{FedDECORR}.
+We set $\mu$ and $\beta$ to 0.1 in FedProx and FedDecorr to achieve optimal performance, respectively.

-We conduct extensive experiments in three widely used benchmarks: CIFAR-10 (50,000 training samples, 10,000 test samples with 10 classes), CIFAR-100 (50,000 training samples, 10,000 test samples with 100 classes), and Tiny-ImageNet (100,000 training samples, 10,000 test samples with 200 classes).
-For CIFAR-10, we use a CNN model with two convolution layers \citep{FedOpt}, as mentioned in Sec. \ref{Methodology}.
-For the more challenging CIFAR-100 and Tiny-ImageNet, we employ the MobileNetV2 \citep{mobilenetv2} as the backbone, following \citep{FedDECORR}.
-Our experiments are implemented on an NVIDIA GeForce RTX 3090 GPU using Pytorch 2.0.0.
-For all datasets, we partition the data into 20 clients with Autoaugment \citep{Autoaugment}.
-During local training, we use the SGD optimizer with a momentum of 0.9.
-The learning rate and the batch size are set to 0.01 and 64, respectively.
-We train each client for 5 local epochs and conduct 100 communication rounds for CIFAR-10 and CIFAR-100, and 50 communication rounds for Tiny-ImageNet, unless otherwise specified.
+We conduct extensive experiments in four widely used benchmarks: CIFAR-10, CIFAR-100, Tiny-ImageNet, and LEAF \cite{LEAF}.
+For CIFAR-10, we use a CNN model with two convolution layers \cite{FedOpt}, as mentioned in Sec. \ref{Methodology}.
+For the more challenging CIFAR-100 and Tiny-ImageNet, we employ MobileNetV2 \cite{mobilenetv2}.
+We partition the data into 20 clients with Autoaugment \cite{Autoaugment} and use the SGD optimizer with a momentum of 0.9.
+More settings are detailed in Tab. \ref{exp}.

+LEAF is a comprehensive and challenging benchmark in FL that contains six tasks from computer vision (Celeba, FEMNIST), natural language processing (Twitter, Shakespeare, Reddit), and a synthetic classification task.
+We strictly follow the configuration of the data and model in \cite{LEAF} and slightly adjust some hyperparameters listed in Tab. \ref{exp} for better performance.

-To validate the effectiveness of FedGH, we simulate multiple non-IID scenarios from cross-silo and cross-device perspectives \citep{FedOpt}.
-First, we generate \emph{heterogeneous data} using the Dirichlet distribution detailed in Sec. \ref{Methodology}.
-Specifically, for CIFAR-10, we disperse three datasets with $\alpha \in \{0.1, 1.0\}$.
-As for CIFAR-100 and Tiny-ImageNet, we set $\alpha \in \{0.01, 0.1\}$.
-Also, we follow \citep{FedEMA, FedU} to split the dataset into $K$ clients based on different classes, resulting in each client containing $\frac{100}{K}$ and $\frac{200}{K}$ classes for CIFAR-100 and Tiny-ImageNet, respectively.
-Moreover, we simulate \emph{heterogeneous devices} by randomly selecting 20 out of 100 clients in each communication round, denoted as the client fraction $C$ = 0.2.
+To validate the effectiveness of FedGH, we simulate multiple non-IID scenarios from cross-silo and cross-device perspectives \cite{FedOpt}.
+First, we generate \emph{heterogeneous data} using the Dirichlet distribution detailed in Sec. \ref{Methodology} for CIFAR-10, CIFAR-100, and Tiny-ImageNet.
+As for LEAF, we follow the canonical non-IID sampling strategy in \cite{LEAF} to construct heterogeneous data.
+Moreover, we simulate \emph{heterogeneous devices} by randomly selecting $C$ clients from $K$ clients in each communication round.